Angel Falls is the most impressive waterfall we’ve ever seen.

 Sounds too good to be true but that’s how it really is.

 Visiting Angel Falls was our first experience in Venezuela.
-As we flew into Canaima national park, only 3 tourists and 2 pilots on board, I could already see why this place is very special.
+As we flew from Ciudad BolΓvar to Canaima National Park, only three tourists and two pilots on board, I could already see why this place is exceptional.

-Dense forest as far as I could see disturbed by copper-colour River Caroni with the strangest mountains spread around.
+The dense forest of Gran Sabana, as far as I could see disturbed by the copper-colour River Caroni with the strangest mountains spread around.

 Visiting Angel Falls, Venezuela - the tallest waterfall in the world